 Established in 1982

-In 1982, Marshall Smith opened his first store in North Bay, along with business partner Peter Gas.
-Bay Produce was a small, 1,000 square-foot store, located on McGaughy Avenue.
+In 1982, Peter Gass opened his first store in North Bay, shortly thereafter he brought on Marshall Smith as business partner.
+Marshall then became the Full Time produce buyer.
+At the time Bay Produce was a small, 1,000 square-foot store, located on McGaughy Avenue.

 The whole concept was based on finding the freshest produce they could, since North Bay was lacking in that at the time.
 So, Marshall & Peter used to drive to Toronto in a minivan to hand select the best fruits and vegetables available.

-It started out very small with the two men stocking the counters, greeting customers and running the deli while Marshall’s wife worked the cash.
+It started out very small with the two men stocking the counters, greeting customers and running the.
 Bay Produce struggled like that for two years until an opportunity to relocate to Fisher Street came up.

 The move to Fisher Street in 1984 meant more visibility and traffic to the market.
 In the first week, their sales tripled and they bought a used tractor-trailer to make their weekly visits to the Ontario Food Terminal in Toronto.